Foods High in Resveratrol

 Why is Resveratrol Important?

-Resveratrol is an essential natural component of the class of antioxidants called polyphenols.
+Resveratrol is an essential substance of the class of antioxidants called polyphenols.
 In plants, it synthesizes a protective mechanism to combat harmful ultraviolet radiations of the sun, stress, injury, or any fungal infection.
 Nonetheless, scientific and research studies have been limited to laboratories and animal-based trials.
 The same advantages are believed to apply to an array of human health concerns.

 Resveratrol in food is a better option than consuming it via supplements.
 Regardless of the rapid progression of wellness and pharmaceutical industries, regular intake of medications and some supplements may pose adverse side effects in the long run.
 Therefore, if a component is present in natural sources, it is recommended to prefer them instead of relying on artificial means.